What Is Supplemental Pay? All You Need To Know

 1. Performance-based – Tied to employee or company performance metrics.
 This motivates higher productivity.

-3. Discretionary – Given at the discretion of the employer, unlike guaranteed salary and wages.
+3. Discretionary – Given at the employer’s discretion, unlike guaranteed salary and wages.
 This provides flexibility.

 4. Rewards effort – Acknowledges extra time, workload, or achievement beyond normal expectations.
 This boosts morale.